jbcodeforce/aws-studies/docs/playground/gettingstarted.md

 aws --version
 # get your users
 aws iam list-users
+# For a given profile
+aws iam list-users --profile hackaton
 ```

 * [VPC scenario with CLI - Tutorial](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Scenarios-cli.html)
 * [Use CloudShell in west-2 region for using aws cli](https://us-west-2.console.aws.amazon.com/cloudshell)
-* [aws-shell] is also available to facilitate the user experience in your laptop terminal console.
+* [aws-shell]() is also available to facilitate the user experience in your laptop terminal console.

 When using CLI in a EC2 instance always use an IAM role to control security credentials.
 This role may come with a policy authorizing exactly what the EC2 instance should be able to do.